Northeastern-Electric-Racing/Embedded_Code/docs/carchitecture.md

 ### Telemetry Control Unit (TCU)
 Handles logging and offboarding of all CAN data, is being improved to connect wirelessly, giving wireless access to the CAN network

+### Accumulator (BMS, Thermistors, Charger)
+Handles the power supply for the motor and motor controller.
+The BMS, in particular, has a very important purpose in regulating cell voltages, monitoring cell temperatures, and limiting current draw.
+[Here is a great video on what a BMS does and how it protects / optimizes the voltage output](https://www.youtube.com/watch?v=k1N2LyXtK-k).
+The thermistors are what actually sense the temperatures of the cells, which is then reported back to the BMS.

+NER has a custom BMS we are designing, called Sheperd BMS, that uses segment boards, a compute board, and our in-house Teensy IO board, the NERduino.

+### Motor Controller
+Handles the communication with the BMS, motor cooling, and motor torque.
+Basically requests how much voltage the motor needs to run at the desired speed.